 Boston was the largest city in British America until Philadelphia overtook it in the mid-18th century.
-Its proximity to the ocean has kept its port and shipping very active from its earliest days.
+Indeed, its proximity to the ocean has kept its port and shipping very active from its earliest days.

-Many significant events leading to the American Revolution happened in or near Boston.
-British laws, Bostonian protests of them, and British measures to enforce these laws led to the Boston Tea Party and from there, to the American Revolution.
+In fact, many significant events leading to the American Revolution happened in or near Boston.
+British laws, Bostonian protests against them, and British measures to enforce these laws led to the Boston Tea Party and from there, to the American Revolution.
 Boston was besieged by the British from 1775 until 1776.

-The village of Boston became the city of Boston in 1822.
+The village of Boston became a city in 1822.
 After the revolution, the War of 1812 greatly affected the maritime trade.
-Merchants found alternative trading partners to maintain activity as northern Europe was pretty much shut down during this time.
+Indeed, merchants found alternative trading partners to maintain activity as northern Europe was pretty much shut down during this time.
 When this war ended, returning business contributed to an economic boom.

-Many Irish immigrants found their way Boston, especially during the potato famine.
-Towards the end of the 19th century, most neighborhoods had become ethnic enclaves: Irish, Italians, Russian Jews, etc. Each brought his religion and culture which would eventually blend to some degree.
+Many Irish immigrants found their way to Boston, especially during the potato famine.
+Then, towards the end of the 19th century, most neighborhoods had become ethnic enclaves: Irish, Italians, Russian Jews, etc. Each brought his religion and culture which would eventually blend to some degree.

 The top of Beacon Hill, one of the 3 hills where stands the Massachusetts State House, was leveled to fill marshy areas, creating more living space.
-A great fire razed a large portion of Boston in 1872.
+However, a great fire razed a large portion of Boston in 1872.